 Rose's solution goes beyond verification to fundamentally reimagine community economics.
 "When we first started Digg in 2004 - before Reddit launched - we were very lucky because we had thousands and thousands of people, and eventually millions of people, that would come in and contribute content," he told the Disrupt audience.
 "And they're not getting paid."

-That's where the new Digg diverges sharply from 's model.
+That's where the new Digg diverges sharply from Reddit's model.
 Rose argues that moderators who work "around the clock to handle things like spam and fighting" deserve revenue sharing and community ownership.
 Current platforms trap community builders - they can't port their audiences, capture email addresses, or maintain control if they're removed from the platform.